RayP2P/php-signaler/README.md

 ### Full package

 Don't really need to change anything.
-You just need to change the ssl settings in Applications/RayP2P/start_gateway.php
+You just need to change the ssl settings in Applications/RayP2P/start_gateway.php（not necenssary,Read the comment）

 ### Master

 Applications/RayP2P/start_gateway.php

-1.Change the ssl settings.
+1.Change the ssl settings. （not necenssary,Read the comment）

 2.Change the $gateway->lanIp to Lan interface IP.